Dueling Dinosaurs

-The Dueling Dinosaurs or Montana Dueling Dinosaurs is a fossil specimen originating from the Hell Creek Formation of Montana.
-It consists of the fossilized skeletons of an adolescent Tyrannosaurus rex and a Triceratops horridus entangled with one another, and entombed in sandstone.
-The "dueling" inference comes from the numerous injuries sustained by both dinosaurs, including a tooth from the Tyrannosaurus embedded within the Triceratops, although it is not known whether they were actually buried fighting one another.
-Despite the scientific importance of the specimen, it has remained relatively obscure due to a lengthy legal dispute over property rights to the specimen, which has since been resolved.
-The fossil is currently in the possession of the North Carolina Museum of Natural Sciences.
+The Dueling Dinosaurs are a fossil specimen originating from the Hell Creek Formation of Montana, United States, discovered in 2006.
+It consists of the articulated skeletons of a Nanotyrannus lancensis and Triceratops horridus individual associated in a sandstone block.
+This fossil remained obscure for decades due to a lengthy legal dispute over property rights to the specimen, which has since been resolved as the specimen resides in the North Carolina Museum of Natural Science.
+The "dueling" inference comes from the numerous injuries sustained by both dinosaurs, including a tooth from the tyrannosaur embedded within the Triceratops, although it is not known whether they were actually buried fighting one another.
+In addition to being an extremely rare paleontological discovery, the Dueling Dinosaur fossil provides significant insight into the behavior and biology of both species in life.

-History
+Discovery and preparation

-The specimen was originally discovered in 2006 by ranchers Clayton Phipps, Mark Eatman, and Chad O’Connor in Montana.
+The Dueling Dinosaurs specimen was discovered in 2006 by ranchers Clayton Phipps, Mark Eatman, and Chad O'Connor in Montana.
 Two different ranching families, the Seversons and the Murrays, owned the land on which the fossils were found.
-After the fossils and the surrounding rock were excavated, the ranchers unsuccessfully tried to sell the fossil to several museums throughout the decade, including the Smithsonian and the Museum of the Rockies.
-The ranchers then attempted to sell the specimen to a private buyer, including auctioning at Bonhams, but also to no avail.
+Phipps enlisted the help of CK Preparations, run by preparator Chris Morrow and paleoartist Katie Busch, to prepare the specimen.
+Upon first inspection, the two dinosaurs were assumed to have died while locked in combat, but subsequent analyses have suggested that the preserved postures might have formed as a result of the burial process.